 Battery Life

+Battery life is another big difference between bike computers and smartphones.
 Bike computers have a longer battery life than smartphones.
-It varies between 10 to 50 hours.
+It usually ranges from 10 to 50 hours.
 This is enough for a bike trip starting in the morning and ending in the evening.

 Winner: Bike computers